 Serum, EDTA-plasma, or urine may be used.
-Do not use heparinplasma.
-Baseline levels of H-FABP are ~1 ng/ml in dogs.
-After

-Life Diagnostics, Inc., PO Box 5205, West Chester, PA 19380 610-431-7707 - 610-431-7818 (Fax) info@lifediagnostics.com - www.lifediagnostics.com cardiac injury, we found levels as high as levels 80 ng/ml.
-We recommend that serum and plasma samples be diluted at least 5-fold prior to assay.
+Do not use heparin-plasma.
+Baseline levels of H-FABP are in the range of $1-2\,\text{ng/ml}$.
+After cardiac injury, levels can exceed 30 ng/ml.
+We recommend that serum and plasma samples be diluted 5-fold prior to assay.
 Urine samples should be diluted at least 20-fold to avoid matrix effects.
-Optimal dilutions must be determined empirically.